MegaJerk/Uniqlock/README.md

 - Screensavers Planet™ for [hosting](https://www.screensaversplanet.com/help/guides/windows/how-to-install-all-missing-uniqlo-seasons-57) the final version of the Uniqlock / Calendar screensaver, which had a complete collection of every video used

 - Rani Baker whose constant progress in hacking and code-work inspired me to shut-up and actually get to the dirty work and the joy of taking something apart and putting it back together - in your own way.
 You're deeply missed.

+---

+This software is dedicated to the countless others who have watched some of the most interesting parts of the internet come and go, and are now left with only vague memories.
+So much of the online experience is made up of hatred, blasé nihilism, and an endless torrent of speculative get rich schemes; it’s easy to forget that online culture wasn’t always rooted in those insincerities.
+Though this silly little clock won’t fix the world, I do hope that perhaps at least some people will find the joy in having a simple and fun experience that can be shared across any border or barrier.
+With any luck, you too may find the inspiration to start working on your own simple and fun experiment.

+I look forward to seeing it.